hammurabi-dev/hammurabiX/README.md

 make doc
 ```

+remarks:

-remarks: we suggest users to compile without -DNDEBUG to verify pipeline first.
+* we suggest users to compile without -DNDEBUG to verify pipeline first.
+* Dockerfile is also provided, check [docker document](https://docs.docker.com/).

 #### contact:
 *bug reports and code contributions are warmly welcomed,